LinShiwei/LinShiwei.github.io/_posts/2016-07-19-Using-Jekyll-and-Github-Pages-to-build-your-own-blog-[macOS].md

 My blog, this website, is build using Jekll and GithubPages.
 You can get its original code from [here](https://github.com/LinShiwei/linshiwei.github.io).

 Now let's strat building your own blog.
-The following guildline is in macOS environment.
+The following guideline is in macOS environment.

 ## Method

 ### Step One

 You should have an account in [Github](https://github.com) and create a new repository base on your github username.
-[Here](https://pages.github.com) is the guildline in GithubPages website.
+[Here](https://pages.github.com) is the guideline in GithubPages website.
 The name of your repository maybe `your-username.github.io`.
 Make sure the name is correct.
 Then in the repository's setting page:

 ![image](https://raw.githubusercontent.com/LinShiwei/linshiwei.github.io/master/images/屏幕快照%202016-07-19%2012.31.55.png)